 About Us

-Community Education and Empowerment Centre (CEEC) is a national nonprofit making organization based in Kenya which strives to build the capacity of communities to be actors in their own development.
-CEEC was registered as an NGO in 2012.
+Community Education and Empowerment Centre (CEEC) is a Kenyan Non-Governmental Organization (NGO) registered in 2012 that empowers communities to be actors in their own development.

 Vision